freqtrade/freqtrade/docs/backtesting.md

 Since backtesting lacks some detailed information about what happens within a candle, it needs to take a few assumptions:

 - Buys happen at open-price
+- Sell signal sells happen at open-price of the following candle
 - Low happens before high for stoploss, protecting capital first.
 - ROI sells are compared to high - but the ROI value is used (e.g. ROI = 2%, high=5% - so the sell will be at 2%)
 - Stoploss sells happen exactly at stoploss price, even if low was lower